Unicred MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns an investment portfolio for a connection, listing specific asset types (FIIs, stocks, ETFs, etc.).
-It distinguishes from sibling tools like openfinance_list_investment_transactions by focusing on portfolio overview rather than transactions.
+The description clearly states it returns the investment portfolio for a connection, listing specific asset types (FIIs, stocks, etc.).
+It uses strong verbs like 'returns' and specifies the scope, distinguishing it from siblings like 'openfinance_list_investment_transactions' which focus on individual transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.